hoffay/NW-Marketplace/DEVELOPER.md

     * This is a MUI Grid containing cards the hold all the necessary cendor info
 6. Vendor Card
     * A MUI card that hold the link, description, and image of a vendor from provided json
+7. Vendor Sort Button
+    * A Mui menuitem that will sort the vendor cards in ascending and descending order

 These components have their respective styling files to help style the components.
 The app is split into the pages and components.
 Every page has its set of components that are used, and styling sheets.
 Components also have their own css files.